joemoose/dungeoneers.d20/docs/spells.md

 ## Essence

 A spell tablet has three units of arcane energy or **essence** to power the spell it contains.
 Essence is volatile and can be depleted from a tablet by casting its spell.
 The more essence you harness when casting a spell, the greater its magnitude and effect, but the greater the risk of depleting the tablet’s essence.
-Once three essence are depleted from a tablet, the spell can no longer be cast.
+Once all three essence are depleted from a tablet, the spell can no longer be cast.

 ## Casting a Spell